propublica/facebook-political-ads/ARCHITECTURE.md

 ### Web servers

 - Rust app from `facebook-ads/backend/server`.
+This runs on Amazon ECS.
 - Rails apps from `fbpac-api-public`.
+This runs on Amazon ECS.
-- politicaladcollector.org
+- politicaladcollector.org: simple site showing how to install the ad collector.
+This is a website run by Github Pages.

 ### Databases

 - a Postgres database.
 We use an Amazon RDS db.r4.large, but that may be beefier than necessary.
 However, to my knowledge, it hasn't gotten overloaded.

 ### Crons
-- archiver: data store uploader (English only; daily, ecsRunTask -> Dockerfile)
+- archiver: data store uploader (English only; This runs daily, with a CloudWatch Event kicking off a the "ecsRunTask" Lambda task that runs an ECS task, as defined in a Dockerfile)
-- political classifier, hourly (ecsRunTask -> Dockerfile fbpac-classifier).
+- political classifier, This runs hourly, with a CloudWatch Event kicking off a the "ecsRunTask" Lambda task that runs an ECS task, as defined in a Dockerfile).
 Also classifies ads by probability of listbuilding/fundraising.
-- political model re-builder, weekly (separate Lambda).
+- political model re-builder, This runs daily, with a CloudWatch Event kicking off a the "ecsRunTask" Lambda task that runs a EC2 Spot Instance request, using a custom AMI (with pre-installed dependencies) and a custom UserData script, [train_and_upload_models.sh](backend/classifier/train_and_upload_models.sh)).
 Trains the political classifier based on votes that have come in.
 - fbpac-cache-warmer for recalculating the homepage stats every hour.

 ### Other infrastructure
- - Amazon S3 for storing ad images.
+ - Amazon S3 folder for storing ad images; the Rust app has to have credentials to write to this bucket.

 Portions of the app in need of internationalization:
 ----------------------------------------------------